 At the thesis defense the student will give a public 45 minute oral presentation of the data in the thesis and the conclusion that is drawn from the data.
 This will be followed by a general question period, after which the audience will leave.
 The thesis committee at this time will question the student to determine whether the student has passed.
 The committee may require some changes in the thesis.

 When the committee is satisfied with the thesis, it is essential that the date on the Title Page match the date the degree is awarded, NOT the date the student submitted his thesis to the Registrar.
 The student must present to the Registrar at HGS one unbound copy and as many soft-bound copies as there are readers.
+Electronic copies may be sent instead of softbound copies if the reader agrees to receive an electronic copy.
 The soft-bound copies will be sent to the readers, so they do not need a separate corrected copy, if changes were made.
 These copies must be submitted to the Registrar before the Readers Reports will be sent to the student's committee members (you should allow time for this requirement when submitting your thesis).
-If the bound copies are not submitted before the appropriate deadlines (October 4 for December degree; March 14 for May degree) the student may not receive the degree at that time.
+If the bound copies are not submitted before the appropriate deadlines (See Gradute School calendar for deadlines) the student may not receive the degree at that time.
 Eventually (after a year or so) one of the bound copies will be returned to the student.
-A bound copy is also required for the department library, and the thesis advisor will be pleased to get one.
+A copy is also required for the department library, and the thesis advisor will be pleased to get one.
 When the student has finished the final copy of the thesis, he or she should give department Registrar the date of departure from Yale, title of new position, institution, and a forwarding address.